StarryPy/StarryPy-Python2-Deprecated/README.md

 This plugin provides various methods for warping players and ships around.

 #### WebGUI
-If activated, this will you a web-GUI to administrate your StarryPy server.
+If activated, this will give you a web-GUI to administrate your StarryPy server.
 You can log in with your Character's name and the password you set as "ownerpassword" in the StarryPy config.

 ##### Config Parameters:
   * **cookie_token**: A secure token for Cookies.
 Leave this blank.
 The plugin will fill it.